-Mick McCarthy: Ipswich Town manager leaves club before planned departure
+Mick McCarthy: Ipswich Town boss announces departure in post-match news conference

 - From the section Ipswich

-Ipswich Town boss Mick McCarthy has left the Championship club, four games before his planned departure at the end of the season.

-His exit was announced shortly after their 1-0 win over Barnsley on Tuesday.
+The club's head of coaching and player development Bryan Klug will take charge of the first team for the remaining games of the season, with owner Marcus Evans saying he does not expect to appoint a new manager before the end of the campaign.

-The club had confirmed in March the former Sunderland and Wolves boss would leave when his contract expired at the end of the campaign.
+Ipswich said last month the former Sunderland and Wolves boss McCarthy would leave when his contract expired at the end of the campaign.

-McCarthy, 59, told the club website that he had agreed to leave after Tuesday's game at the weekend.
+But McCarthy told the club website that an agreement was reached at the weekend to leave after Tuesday's game.

 "I said I would see the season out but it's been a new experience and it's not one I have been enjoying to be honest," he said.